jinheeyi/Studio-project/README.md

   time += 0.05;
 }
 ```
-It's quite confusing at first and asked again on about the description of only the end of the code, as there was a lot of codes that I know for example; rotate(angle),
+It's quite confusing at first and asked again on about the description of only the end of the code, as there was a lot of codes that I know for example; rotate(angle), rect, and even strokeWeight.

 ![Screenshot 2025-02-13 153847](https://github.com/user-attachments/assets/b8a5387d-c49d-4bd8-9fcb-05ffd7c92fd8)